codevogel/CircuitPatchConverter/README.md

 4. Launch the script using `python circuit-convert.py -i ./Packs/example.circuittrackspack`
 5. Find your newly converted patches in `someDir\CircuitPatchConverter\Patches`

+**Please note:** this program will overwrite existing `.syx` files in the output folder.
+If you are converting multiple packs one by one, be sure to alter the output directory using the `-o` option.

 Usage:

 `python circuit-convert.py -i <inputfile> \[-o <outputfile> -p <pathinzip> -h <help>\]`